przeprogramowani/cursor-ollama-backend/README.md

 ## Prerequisites

+### Ollama

+You need to have Ollama installed and running on your local machine.
+You can find the instructions in [ollama](https://github.com/ollama/ollama).

+### Certificate

 You need to generate a self-signed SSL certificate to expose the API over HTTPS.

 You can find the instructions in [CERT_README.md](./certificates/CERT_README.md).